DO DETRIMENTAL ABSORPTIONS FORBID DURING PESACH? [Chametz: Nosen Ta'am li'Fgam]

 Avodah Zarah 65b (Mishnah): If Yayin Nesech fell onto broken grapes, they are forbidden;

-The general rule is, if one benefits from an absorbed taste [of Isur], we forbid [the mixture];
+The general rule is, if one benefits from an absorbed taste [of Isur], we forbid [what it fell into];

 If one does not benefit from an absorbed taste, we permit, such as vinegar that fell on grits.